The Ultimate Croatia Itinerary: 2 weeks in Croatia

 Where to Stay in Hvar

-Hostels: Hostel Villa Zorana, Youth Hostel Villa Zorana, or Hvar Centre Dorms
+Hostels: Hostel Villa Zorana, or Youth Hostel Villa Zorana

 Hotels: Riva Hvar Yacht Harbour Hotel, Heritage Hotel Dea, or Pharos Hvar Hotel